brentjohnson/mtg-league/README.md

 # MTG League

-Used to track results and rankings of weekly Magic: The Gathering league
+Used to track results and player rankings of weekly Magic: The Gathering league